raspberrypilearning/tree-life-simulator/en/step_3.md

  ![image of the slider maths](images/slider-maths.png)

-This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 second but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.
+This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 seconds but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.

-Scratch has a `timer`{:class="block3sensing"} block that you can use the the simulation.
+Scratch has a `timer`{:class="block3sensing"} block that you can use in the simulation.
 The Scratch timer starts when you click on the green flag

 --- task ---

 Go to the `Sensing`{:class="block3sensing"} menu and click on the tick next to the `timer`{:class="block3sensing"} block to show the timer on the stage.

-Click on the green flag to start your simulation and you'll notice the timer starts to count up.
+Click on the green flag to start your simulation.
+You'll notice the timer starts to count up.
 Click on the tick again to hide the timer from view.

 --- /task ---